gzhytar/spendsentinel/docs/localization.md

 ## Overview

 This project implements a comprehensive localization (l10n) and internationalization (i18n) system using React and TypeScript.
-The system supports multiple languages (currently English, Czech, and Russian) and provides a type-safe way to manage translations.
+The system supports multiple languages (currently English, Czech, Russian, and Ukrainian) and provides a type-safe way to manage translations.

 ## Architecture